GeoMOER/geoAI/docs/units/_unit01/unit01-05_warm-up-r-spatial.md

 ### Step 1 - Get the data and setup the working environment
 The Hessian State Department of Land Management and Geoinformation ([Hessische Verwaltung fuer Bodenmanagement und Geoinformation; HVBG](https://hvbg.hessen.de/)) uses an image-based DSM *to create what they call "TrueDOPs"*.
 The HVBG commissions flights for the entire state of Hesse every 2 years and makes the imagery available in 20cm and 40cm resolution with 4 channels: Red (R), Green (G), Blue (B) and Near-Infrared (NIR).
 More information about the *HVBG's TrueDOPs* is available [here](https://hvbg.hessen.de/geoinformation/landesvermessung/geotopographie/luftbilder/digitale-orthophotos-atkis%C2%AE-dops-und-true) (German only).

-For convenience reasons the 40-cm DOP of our study area is available for [download](http://85.214.102.111/geo_data/data/01_raw_data/aerial/).
+For the 20-cm DOP of our study area is available for [download](http://85.214.102.111/geo_data/data/01_raw_data/aerial/).
 Please note that the HVBG has provided these digital orthophotos free of charge for the purpose of education and that they may only be used in the context of this course.

 **Writing it down as a script**
 Remember.
 We start **every single script** by reading our script "geoAI_setup.R", from unit 1.
 Then we start the actual work :
 * We import a digital orthophoto of Marburg.
 To import so called raster data we normally use the package `raster` which is loaded with the call `library(raster)`.
 We don`t need to do this, because we already loaded it via the setup script.
-* Then we import a vector data set containing the areas of the orchards as polygons.
+* Then we import a vector data set containing the areas of the buildings.
 * Then we check the georeferencing.
 * and visualize the data
 {: .notice--info}